- 1. Caramoan, Camarines Sur

 See Cagayan de Oro from the highest peak where you can also enjoy the fresh air and enjoy the sights when you try the paragliding activity.

 This will treat you to a majestic panorama of the province, where you might also catch an outstanding view of top attractions such as High Ridge, Rock Chapel, and Amaya View.
 It’s one of the best Cagayan de Oro activities to try!
+Since you're already in the area, you may also want to go on a Cagayan de Oro city tour, book a Seven Seas Waterpark Cagayan de Oro day pass with transfers, or enjoy a Cagayan De Oro Sinulom Falls & Bolao Cold Spring tour.

 Badian canyoneering in Cebu is an outdoor recreational activity that mainly involves traveling through canyons with azure waters by various methods such as hiking, walking, rappelling, jumping, swimming, and rock climbing.

-One of the best festivals to attend to in the Philippines is the annual Sinulog Festival held in Cebu every January.
+One of the best festivals to attend in the Philippines is the annual Sinulog Festival held in Cebu every January.
 It’s a thanksgiving celebration for Santo Niño; devotees and supporters flock to the province to spend a weekend full of exciting events, parades, and traditional dances.

 The main essence of Sinulog Festival is it’s a celebration of people’s acceptance of Christianity.
 You’ll definitely enjoy joining the crowds shouting “Pit Senyor!” while dancing to the festive music.
 Check out other activities and attractions in Cebu that will make your trip even more memorable.

-Getting a traditional tattoo by Apo Whang Od of Buscalan, Kalinga, the oldest tribal tattoo artist or ‘mambabatok’ in the Philippines.
+Get a traditional tattoo by Apo Whang Od of Buscalan, Kalinga, the oldest tribal tattoo artist or ‘mambabatok’ in the Philippines.
 At over 100 years old, she has made a name for herself because of her traditional method of inking and has shared this legacy with her grandchildren.

 In the old times, traditional tattoos were only given to male warriors of the tribe after a successful battle and to females as decorations on their bodies.